-Human Trafficking & Modern-day Slavery In the early
+Human Trafficking & Modern-day Slavery Poverty drives the unsuspecting poor into the

-Greece
+Greece is a

-the purpose of sexual exploitation and for men and children trafficked for
+purpose of sexual exploitation and for men and children trafficked for the

-the purpose for forced labor. … One NGO reported that there were many teenage
+purpose for forced labor. … One NGO reported that there were many teenage

 male sex trafficking victims from Afghanistan and sub-Saharan Africa in